how-to-firebase/secrets/README.md

 You can find the completed code on the `complete` branch of this repo: [encrypt.js](https://github.com/how-to-firebase/secrets/blob/complete/functions/src/encrypt.js)

-## Task 13: Export EncryptVault to the Cloud Functions runtime
+## Task 13: Export `encrypt` to the Cloud Functions runtime

 **File:** `functions/index.js`

 1. Import `../utilities/prod-context` as your production `context`.
+2. Import `Encrypt` from `./src/encrypt`
-2. Instantiate an instance of our `encrypt` function using `Encrypt(context)`.
+3. Instantiate an instance of our `encrypt` function using `Encrypt(context)`.
-3. Export a callable Cloud Function to `exports.encrypt` using [the docs](https://firebase.google.com/docs/functions/callable#write_and_deploy_the_callable_function) as a guide.
+4. Export a callable Cloud Function to `exports.encrypt` using [the docs](https://firebase.google.com/docs/functions/callable#write_and_deploy_the_callable_function) as a guide.
-4. Run `npm install` and `npx firebase deploy --only functions` to deploy.
+5. Run `npm install` and `npx firebase deploy --only functions` to deploy.
-5. Open up the Functions logs in your Firebase Console to confirm that the deploy succeeded.
+6. Open up the Functions logs in your Firebase Console to confirm that the deploy succeeded.
-5. Use the running `localhost` version of the app to attempt to encrypt a secret.
+7. Use the running `localhost` version of the app to attempt to encrypt a secret.
-6. Verify that the `encrypted` string was saved to Firestore.
+8. Verify that the `encrypted` string was saved to Firestore.
-7. Watch the Functions logs to see each call to `encrypted` succeed.
+9. Watch the Functions logs to see each call to `encrypt` succeed.

 You can find the completed code on the `complete` branch of this repo: [index.js](https://github.com/how-to-firebase/secrets/blob/complete/functions/index.js)

+## Task 14: Call the `decrypt` Cloud Function

+**File:** `src/database/decrypt-vault.js`

+You can find the completed code on the `complete` branch of this repo: [decrypt-vault.js](https://github.com/how-to-firebase/secrets/blob/complete/src/database/decrypt-vault.js)

+## Task 15: Decrypt the vault

+**File:** `functions/src/decrypt.js`

+You can find the completed code on the `complete` branch of this repo: [decrypt.js](https://github.com/how-to-firebase/secrets/blob/complete/functions/src/decrypt.js)

+## Task 16: Export `decrypt` to the Cloud Functions runtime

+**File:** `functions/index.js`

+2. Import `Decrypt` from `./src/encrypt`
+3. Instantiate an instance of our `decrypt` function using `Decrypt(context)`.
+4. Export a callable Cloud Function to `exports.decrypt` using [the docs](https://firebase.google.com/docs/functions/callable#write_and_deploy_the_callable_function) as a guide.
+5. Run `npm install` and `npx firebase deploy --only functions` to deploy.
+6. Open up the Functions logs in your Firebase Console to confirm that the deploy succeeded.
+7. Use the running `localhost` version of the app to attempt to encrypt a secret.
+8. That clicking the 'DECRYPT' button in the UI will decrypt a record.
+9. Watch the Functions logs to see each call to `decrypt` succeed.

+You can find the completed code on the `complete` branch of this repo: [index.js](https://github.com/how-to-firebase/secrets/blob/complete/functions/index.js)

+## Task 17: Delete a Firestore record

+**File:** `src/database/remove-vault.js`

+You can find the completed code on the `complete` branch of this repo: [remove-vault.js](https://github.com/how-to-firebase/secrets/blob/complete/src/database/remove-vault.js)